-The Market Access function in pharmaceutical and other medical technology companies has reached a stage of maturity, and professionals now want to take a step back, explore best practices and identify the best approach to innovation.
+The Market Access function in pharmaceutical companies has reached a stage of maturity, and professionals now want to take a step back, explore best practices and identify the best approach to innovation.

 There are four dimensions within Market Access that can secure commercial success; Technology, Stakeholders, Environment, and Management.
 Each dimension plays a crucial role for organisations when innovating, and the interdependencies between each should clearly be understood.